Pigments through the Ages

 How can you identify Cobalt blue?

-Cobalt blue has coarse particles, like azurite and ultramarine, genuine but is distinguished microscopically by their non-crystalline appearance.
-It is chemically insoluble and unchanged, even in strong hydrochloric acid
+OM: cobalt blue has coarse particles, like azurite and ultramarine, but is distinguished microscopically by their non-crystalline appearance.
+Particle size is usually 1-50μm

 Usage and handling: